iluwatar/java-design-patterns/session-facade/README.md

 ## Programmatic Example of Session Facade Pattern in Java

-The Session Facade design pattern is a structural design pattern that provides a simplified interface to a set of complex subsystems, reducing the complexity for the client.
-This pattern is particularly useful in situations where the client needs to interact with multiple services or systems but doesn’t need to know the internal workings of each service.
+The Session Facade pattern is a structural design pattern that provides a simplified interface to complex subsystems, making the system easier for clients to interact with.
+It is especially useful when a client needs access to multiple underlying services without needing to understand their internal complexities.

-In the context of an e-commerce website, imagine a system where users can browse products, add items to the shopping cart, process payments, and place orders.
-Instead of the client directly interacting with each individual service (cart, order, payment), the Session Facade provides a single, unified interface for these operations.
+In the context of an e-commerce website, consider a scenario where users browse products, manage their shopping carts, place orders, and process payments.
+Rather than directly interacting with each subsystem individually (such as the cart, order, and payment systems), a client can communicate through a single unified Session Facade interface.

-Example Scenario:
+### Example Scenario:

-In this example, the ShoppingFacade class manages interactions with three subsystems: the `CartService`, `OrderService`, and `PaymentService`.
-The client interacts with the facade to perform high-level operations like adding items to the cart, placing an order, and selecting a payment method.
+In this example, the `ShoppingFacade` class simplifies client interactions with three services: the `CartService`, `OrderService`, and `PaymentService`.
+The client uses the facade to perform high-level operations like adding products to the cart, placing an order, and choosing a payment method, without needing to know the underlying details.

-Here’s a simplified programmatic example:
+Here's a simplified Java program demonstrating this pattern:

 ```java
 public class App {
     public static void main(String[] args) {